 “It is shocking that a federal agency whose mission is to guard against threats to human health and the environment would create loopholes that allow industries to burn toxin-filled materials with no real oversight,” the groups said.
 “We should know what our communities are being exposed to, and we rely on EPA to protect our communities from dangerous toxins.
 We hoped that EPA would do the right thing and stop trying to make an end-run around Congress and weaken public health protection.
 But it hasn’t, so we’re turning to the courts to hold EPA accountable to the law.”

-In this lawsuit, Earthjustice represented: Louisiana Environmental Action Network, Environmental Integrity Project, The Partnership for Public Integrity, The Sierra Club, Montanans Against Toxic Burning, Downwinders At Risk, Desert Citizens Against Pollution and Clean Air Council.
+In this lawsuit, Earthjustice represented: Louisiana Environmental Action Network, Environmental Integrity Project, The Partnership for Policy Integrity, The Sierra Club, Montanans Against Toxic Burning, Downwinders At Risk, Desert Citizens Against Pollution and Clean Air Council.

 Keith Rushing, Earthjustice, (202) 797-5236; (757) 897-2147